 Covering Ellesmere Port and Winsford areas.

-The community development support will be targeted at the communities in the Borough with the most significant health inequalities, particularly in Chester, Ellesmere Port and Winsford.
-One community development worker will be based in each of the following locations Chester, Ellesmere Port and Winsford.
+The community development service is primarily targeted at the communities in the Borough with the most significant health inequalities, particularly in Chester, Ellesmere Port and Winsford.
+There is one community development worker in Chester (Blacon and Lache), one in Ellesmere Port and one in Winsford.

 Queens House Annexe, Queens Road, Chester CH1 3BQ

 If organisations or residents want to find out what is going on in the community, get to know their community development worker, get more involved in their local community or have an idea about how the area could be improved, then get in touch with:

 Georgina for Blacon and Lache: firstname.lastname@example.org - telephone 07881 345031

 Beth for Ellesmere Port: email@example.com - telephone 07881 345070

 Jane for Winsford: firstname.lastname@example.org - telephone 07881 345058

 Chapter and Mid-Cheshire MIND deliver services to help improve mental wellbeing, reduce social isolation and increase social interaction.
 This is delivered through 1-2-1 support and social groups, which includes drop-in facilities.

 Individuals can access support which helps them work on personal goals, including: